Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it means to avoid attention or detection.
-The phrase is figurative, drawing from aviation terminology but used metaphorically.
+The idiom is figurative, drawing from aviation terminology but used metaphorically.

 Origin: